Like in other global markets, Costa Rica also has its share of annual taxes. Not all taxes are applicable to everyone.

 If the Seller is financing a large percentage of the purchase price and a mortgage needs to be drafted to guarantee payment, then the Seller may request that her or his notary/attorney draft the transfer deed.

 Closing costs containing the notary fees are, based on the real sales price, 1.5% from the first one million Colones, the local currency, and 1.25% on the balance.
 If you simply calculate 1.25% based on the purchase price for the notary fees you have a good estimate.

 Property taxes (Municipal Tax) throughout Costa Rica are very low when compared to the United States, Canada, or Europe.
-They are 0.25% out of declared value.
+They are 0.25% out of the declared value.